babelsociety/website/content/blog/beyond-market-economy/index.md

 The issue with Market Economy isn't the use of markets, but rather the intrinsic and systemic ruthlessness at its core.
 The more socialist form of it mitigate the issue, but it is there nonetheless.

 *In theory* it is possible to build a good society based on Market Economy, but it is such an unstable system that it is hard to keep it up.
-We have seen times and times again in the last two centuries the struggle needed to keep stabilize it.
+We have seen times and times again in the last two centuries the struggle needed to stabilize it.
 We had some prosperous, yet short period of balance, that inevitably degenerated into a worse society, including the one we live in today.
 It is a Sisyphean struggle.

-We have presented here a better alternative, one that is much more stable thanks to its virtuous cycles, but by no means we want to affirm it is "the true and only way".
+We have presented a better alternative, one that is much more stable thanks to its virtuous cycles, but by no means we want to affirm it is "the true and only way".
 Still, it is a way.
 A pragmatic, possible way that will systematically solve many of the issues that we all face in our day-to-day life.
 It isn't a perfect way, only a better one.
 It will have its own challenges and risks, but we can learn and further improve as we go.

 There is no "end of history".
 History doesn't end.
 Change is inevitable, but not all changes are good, it can always change for the worse.